cassandre-tech/cassandre-trading-bot/docs/docs/learn/graphql-api.md

 ```

 ## Secure your API
-To protect the access to your API with a key, add this property: `cassandre.trading.bot.api.graphql.key` in your `applications.properties`.
+To secure your API with a key, add this property: `cassandre.trading.bot.api.graphql.key` in your `applications.properties`.